RafalJDev/Always-Right-Temp-Inc/README.md

 Frameworks/libraries to be used:
 - spring kafka/jpa/redis
 - spring webflux for REST api
-- testing: jupiter/testcontainers/spring-test/restassuerd
+- testing: jupiter/testcontainers/spring-test
-- docker&compose to easily create containers of kafka, redis and mysql
+- docker&compose to easily create containers of kafka, redis and postgres
 - lombok, mapstruct, liquibase

-## Checklist

-- ~~Average algorithm~~
-- Timestamp algorithm
-- properties from file
-- redis integration
-- mysql integration
-- kafka integration
-- docker-compose

-- multiple algorithm (list)

-- 2 endpoints rest api
-- 1 stream event endpoint

-- create generator

-- perfomance ~ 20k request/s

-Extras:
-- tests in spock (data driven BDD)
-- second variation of services (3 services, 1 working on schedule per 1 sec)
-- kubernetes/deployment